liamAppleton/Car-Rental-System/README.md

-# Car Rental App - C# Console Application
+# Car Rental System - C# Console Application

 **Overview**

-**Car Rental App** is a console-based application built in **C#** to consolidate my understanding of C# fundamentals.
+**Car Rental System** is a console-based application built in **C#** to consolidate my understanding of C# fundamentals.
 The application is designed for a car rental business manager to handle various operations like tracking rentals, managing customers, and viewing vehicle inventory in a structured and user-friendly console interface using **Spectre.Console**.

 ---